Child Sex Abuse Case Defense in Texas

-Sometimes defense counsel and the defendant make a decision to have the defendant submit to a polygraph examination or “lie-detector” test.
+Sometimes the defense counsel and the defendant make a decision to have the defendant submit to a polygraph examination or “lie-detector” test.
 If the defendant passes this test, prosecutors in some counties will permit the inclusion of this passed result with a grand jury letter.
 Most grand juries are impressed by a passed polygraph examination if the relevant test question conforms to the details of the accusation and the polygraph was conducted by a reputable polygraph examiner

 Polygraph examinations, however, are not admissible in a jury trial.
 A properly administered test is said to inaccurately indicate that a defendant is lying roughly 15% of the time, and inaccurately indicate that the defendant is telling the truth, about 5% of the time.
 Suspects who engage in various efforts to defeat the test usually cause the test to be “inconclusive.”
-Other than to a demoralizing effect of a dishonest result in a polygraph examination, and the cost (usually about $1,000), there is little downside to taking such a test.
+Other than the demoralizing effect of a dishonest result in a polygraph examination, and the cost (usually about $1,000), there is little downside to taking such a test.

 At Broden & Mickelsen, LLP, we have had cases no-billed by the grand jury or dismissed by prosecutors after we presented a favorable polygraph.
 We use a polygrapher with a national reputation and his polygraphs normally carry a great deal of weight.

-The Various Offenses Under Texas Law
+The Various Offenses of Child Sex Abuse Under Texas Law

 There are various offenses that might be charged when there is an allegation of child sex abuse.
 “Indecency with a child by contact” means engaging in “sexual contact” with someone younger than 17.
-Sexual contact is defined as touching breast, genitals or anus for the purpose of sexual gratification.
+Sexual contact is defined as touching breasts, genitals, or anus for the purpose of sexual gratification.
 Exposure of one’s genitals or anus or that of a child, for the purpose of sexual gratification, also constitutes the offense of “indecency with a child.”

-“Sexual assault of a child” involves intentional penetration of the child’s sexual organ, anus or mouth, or causing the child’s mouth to come into contact with the accused’s sexual organ, anus or mouth.
+“Sexual assault of a child” involves intentional penetration of the child’s sexual organ, anus, or mouth, or causing the child’s mouth to come into contact with the accused’s sexual organ, anus, or mouth.
 If the child is less than 14 years old, then the offense is “aggravated” sexual assault of a child.

-There is the also the offense of “continuous sexual abuse of a child.”
+There is also the offense of “continuous sexual abuse of a child.”
 This offense requires the State to prove there were two or more acts of sexual abuse against the same child more than 30 days apart.
-Notably the jury does not have to agree on what those two acts were, just that two acts occurred.
+Notably, the jury does not have to agree on what those two acts were, just that two acts occurred.

-In Texas, a defendant has a right to elect whether the jury or the judge will decide punishment if the defendant is convicted.
+In Texas, a defendant has a right to elect whether the jury or the judge will decide the punishment if the defendant is convicted.
 However, the rules concerning probation eligibility (or a non-custodial sentence) differ.

 A jury may only sentence a defendant to probation if the defendant has never been convicted of a prior felony in any state.
 Then, if the jury decides to impose a sentence of 10 years or less, the jury can “probate” the sentence so that as long as the defendant complies with all the conditions of “community supervision,” the defendant will not have to go to prison.
 The jury may not probate the sentence if the child was younger than 14 or the defendant was convicted on continual sexual abuse of a child.